State Board Programming Grants

 - Commission Staff

-Approximately 3-4 months after the submission deadline, the Project Director receives anonymous copies of reviewers' comments (and the SHRAB review summary, if applicable) along with specific questions from the Commission staff.
-Applicants have an opportunity to answer the reviewers, SHRAB members, and Commission staffís questions and comments.
+Approximately 3 months after the submission deadline, we will send to the Project Director anonymous copies of reviewers' comments along with specific questions from the Commission staff.
+Applicants have an opportunity to answer these questions and comments.

 - The Commission

-After reviewing proposals, Commission members deliberate and make funding recommendations to the Archivist of the United States who, as Commission Chairman, has final statutory authority and selects award recipients.
+After reviewing proposals, reviewers' comments, the applicant’s response, and evaluations by the Commission staff, the Commission members deliberate and make funding recommendations to the Archivist of the United States, who has final statutory authority and selects award recipients.
 Throughout this process, all members of the Commission and its staff follow conflict-of-interest rules to assure fair and equal treatment of every application.

 In order to ensure that you can manage a grant, applicants should review the Federal grant administration rules and regulations governing grants from the NHPRC listed in the Administering an NHPRC Grant section.